 Investing in Palladium

-Palladium, a platinum group metal, is a rare element used primarily in the automotive, chemical, jewelry and dental industries and may offer investors some of the best opportunities in the precious metals complex in the years ahead.
-While past performance is not indicative of future results, in both 2010 and 2013, palladium outperformed gold, silver and platinum in terms of year-over-year price appreciation in percentage terms.
-And analysts at the CPM Group, in their ''2014 PGM Market Outlook'' report written exclusively for Monex, believe palladium will continue to outperform the other precious metals in 2014 and, quite possibly, years more into the future.
+Palladium, a platinum group metal, is a rare element used primarily in the automotive, chemical, electrical, jewelry and dental industries and may offer investors some of the best opportunities in the precious metals complex in the years ahead.
+Of the four precious metals, palladium is the lesser known, but appreciated for its monetary benefits as a store of wealth and hedge against inflation.
+Analysts at the CPM Group, in their 2017 PGM Market Outlook report written exclusively for Monex, believe palladium will continue to perform strongly consistent with its favorable supply and demand fundamentals.

 The majority of the world's supply of palladium comes from just two countries: Russia and South Africa.
 Russia currently accounts for close to 40% of annual global mine supplies, with South Africa producing slightly less.
 Output from mines in other parts of the world, as well as supplies from recycling efforts, make up the balance of available supplies.
-The demand side of the equation, though, is what has attracted the interest of investors: fabrication and investor demand has increased every year for the past five years.
+The demand side of the equation, though, is what has attracted the interest of investors: fabrication and investor demand has increased solidly over the years.
 And the primary source of this increased demand?
 Gasoline-powered vehicles, which require palladium in their catalytic converters to control exhaust emissions.
-Rapidly growing gasoline-powered vehicle production in the U.S., China, India and elsewhere demand increasing supplies of palladium . . . at a time when the world simply can't produce it fast enough or in the quantities needed.
+Rapidly growing gasoline-powered vehicle production in the U.S., China, India and elsewhere require increasing supplies of palladium.

 With the attractive supply/demand fundamentals, combined with the relatively small size of the market compared to the gold and silver markets, it is easy to see why investors are attracted to palladium as a way to diversify an investment portfolio and speculate in an often-volatile and fast-moving market.
 Monex has been a leader in physical palladium investments for many years and would be pleased to discuss how a palladium investment could be incorporated into your personal investment program.